LibreCAD/docs/ref/fundamentals.rst

 Defining Coordinate Locations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In LibreCAD lines, points, arcs, polylines, circles, and many more entities can be placed in a drawing using either *Absolute* or *Relative* coordinate input.
+In LibreCAD lines, points, arcs, polylines, circles, and many more entities can be placed in a drawing using either *absolute* or *relative* coordinate input.

 .. _absolute:

 Absolute
 ````````

-When using Absolute coordinates, whether Cartesian or polar, points are entered in direct relation to the origin (0,0).
+When using absolute coordinates, whether Cartesian or polar, points are entered in direct relation to the origin (0,0).
 To do this in LibreCAD, enter in the desired point, e.g. "100,75" or "100<60" as shown in the two images above.

 .. _relative: